wheelroom/wheelroom/README.md

 # Wheelroom

 Wheelroom connects your code base within 5 minutes to many services like Contentful and Netlify.
-The Wheelroom boilerplate includes content models, page sections, wheelroom themes, wxample content and much more.
+The Wheelroom boilerplate includes content models, page sections, wheelroom themes, example content and much more.

 ## Why Wheelroom?